yhamami/mathematical-intuition-workshops/liege-edition.md

 The workshop will take place in the [salle des professeurs](https://www.campus.uliege.be/cms/c_9200994/fr/la-salle-des-professeurs-location) located in the [main building](https://www.campus.uliege.be/cms/c_1770920/fr/a1-batiment-central-20-aout) of the [Université de Liège](https://www.uliege.be/) on [20 Août square](https://goo.gl/maps/pANAdzVn5W2P65sR8?coh=178573&entry=tt) (place du 20 août), 4000 Liège, Belgium.

+The salle des professeurs is located just above the main entrance hall of the University building (located at number 7 of Place du 20 août).
+When entering the hall, you should climb the majestic staircase up to the first floor and find the room just in front of you.
+(There is also a small lift at the right of the staircase it that's more convenient for you.)
+The room will be open at 9am.

 # Online Attendance

 We will make it possible to attend the meeting online.
 Instructions on how to attend will be communicated after registration.